localhostd3veloper/noobjs/README.md

 ### How does JS Works?

-Inside an execution context -> Memory and Code
+Javascript works inside an execution context, they have 2 components namely `Memory` and `Code`

 Memory is also called as `Variable Environment`
 Code is also called `Thread of Execution`

 ## Hoisting

-JS Code Hoisting is when a javascript code executes then even before the execution of the first line of the code it scans the entire code for declarations of functions & variables and Allocates memory for it in the Global Execution Context as variables as undefined and copies the complete function.
+JS Code Hoisting is when a javascript code executes then *even before the execution* of the first line of the code it scans the entire code for declarations of functions & variables and Allocates memory for it in the `Global Execution Context` as variables/identifiers as `undefined` and creates a reference in case of `functions`.

 ```javascript
 var x = 10; // x will be undefined before execution